Last Updated on November 30, 2023

 Group life insurance policies can be great – yet, they can also be a poor choice.
 This is dependent on many factors, of course.
 So, before you jump with excitement and begin making decisions, read this first.
 Having all of your life insurance through your employer is a horrible idea.
 You’ve heard the old saying that putting all your eggs in one basket is never ideal.
 So why do this with your Life Insurance???
 Are you going to stay with this employer forever?
 Most likely not.
 So why would you want to tie your entire life insurance portfolio to an employer who may fire you in the future?

-We’ve broken down group life insurances policies, from what they are, how they work, the pros and the cons – and whether you should even consider them.
+We’ve broken down group life insurance policies, from what they are, how they work, the pros and cons – and whether you should even consider them.

 What is Group Life Insurance?
 How Does it Work?